 Severance for Media Industry: What You Should Know

-Based on our years of experience in employment law, in both Ontario and British Columbia, Samfiru Tumarkin LLP fully expects that many of the severance pay and severance packages offered to the 291 laid off Postmedia and Torstar employees will be very inadequate, and that wrongful dismissal will apply.
+Based on our years of experience in employment law, in both Ontario and British Columbia, Samfiru Tumarkin LLP fully expects that many of the severance pay and severance packages offered to the 291 laid off Postmedia and Torstar employees (non-unionized) will be inadequate, and that wrongful dismissal will apply.